The Crazy Eddie Fraud

 (2) 1980-1984: Gradually reducing skimming to increase profit growth in preparation for the initial public offering, i.e., committing securities fraud by “going legit”

-(3) 1984-1987: As a public company, overstating income to help insiders dump stock at inflated prices using a variety of fraudulent tricks
+(3) 1984-1987: As a public company, Crazy Eddie overstated income to help insiders dump stock at inflated prices using a variety of fraudulent tricks:

-Fraudulent asset valuations — inflating inventory assets to increase reported profits
+- Fraudulent asset valuations — Overstated inventory assets to inflate reported profits.

 Phase 1: Everybody does this, right?